gmcmillan100/docs/cp.md

-To recrusively copy a directory and all its contents:
+To recursively copy a directory and all its contents:

 ```
 cp -r assets /usr/local/www/data/assets